Tags:

 Make sure you are using a rangefinder designed for golf.
 Laser rangefinders for hunting and other activities aren’t designed to pick up something like a golf flag.
 They can do it, but it’s usually more difficult.

-1. Watch videos on how to use your laser rangefinder.
+- Watch videos on how to use your laser rangefinder.
 Go to YouTube and search for your rangefinder.
 Try to choose videos that have lots of “Views” or choose videos made by the manufacturer.
 It may take a few tries to find a decent video, but a good video can be more helpful than just about any other type of instructions.
-For example, take a look at this one about the Bushnell V2 laser rangefinder.
+For example, take a look at this one about the Bushnell Pro X3 laser rangefinder.

-3. Pinseeker, PinHunter and First Target Priority Mode, are the terms used by the three biggest manufacturers of golf rangefinders to describe a technology that “figures out” distance to the flag verses things behind it.
+- Pinseeker, PinHunter and First Target Priority Mode, are the terms used by the three biggest manufacturers of golf rangefinders to describe a technology that “figures out” distance to the flag versus things behind it.
 These technologies are extremely helpful and make it possible for golfers who aren’t as steady with their hands to use a laser.

 Try this technique to make the most of this technology… Aim your rangefinder at the ground first and give a quick press to the ranging button.
 This should bring up the reticle in the display.
 Now you can aim right at the target and push the button.
 This will reduce the chance of error, by eliminating the possibility of hitting hills or bunker that may be in front of your target.